mfeckie/phoenix_wings/README.md

 ## Testing

 Most of the tests are run on the VM.
 However, the PhoenixHtmlConnection tests must run in a browser.
-You can use the following commands to run all tests for both platforms:

-        # using firefox
-        pub run test test/ -p vm,firefox

-        # using chrome
-        pub run test test/ -p vm,chrome
+By default tests will run on VM, Chrome and Firefox.
+This is set in dart_test.yaml

+Tests are run via `pub run test`